Get the Best WordPress Backup

 Next, open phpMyAdmin for the local site.
 Open the Import tab and click on the Choose File button.
 Then, add your zipped database file.

-After this, it’s time to replace all the URLs in the database that reference your live site.
+After this, it’s time to search and replace all the URLs in the database that reference your live site.
 To do this, go to the SQL tab in phpMyAdmin and paste this SQL query:

 UPDATE wp_options SET option_value = replace(option_value, 'https://www.example.com', 'http://localhost/local-site') WHERE option_name = 'home' OR option_name = 'siteurl';